NeoremFf/Bank-WPF/README.md

 # Bank-WPF
-Simple bank manager with WPF GUI
+Simple bank manager with WPF GUI.
+Used Database for save user accounts.

+Used MS SQL and control it by Entity Framework.